Welcome in our HandPan maker's workshop...

 back to contents...

-Shellopan is also the name of our creations made from steel... and elbow grease :)
+So Shellopan is also the name of our creations made of steel...

-Inspired by the 'Steelpan' (a traditional instrument from Trinidad & Tobago developed in the 1940s) and the 'Hang' (created by PANArt in Switzerland in 2000), our Handpans are exciting musical instruments.
+Inspired by the “Steelpan” (a traditional instrument from Trinidad & Tobago developed in the 1940s) and the “Hang” (created by PANArt in Switzerland in 2000), our Shellopans attempt to reconcile two antinomic characteristics of our sources of inspiration: the wide tessitura of the steelpan and the intuitive playing produced with the hands as on the Hang.

-They're fascinating because they're so easy to learn and play, so intuitive and melodic, and they're a pleasure to play and listen to from the very first hours you use them.
-Later, as you naturally develop your sensitivity to the touch of the material with your hands, you'll be able to evolve your musical practice by exploring the infinite universe of rhythm.
+Thanks to their easy access to intuitive melodic playing, they are a pleasure to play and listen to from the very first hours of use.
+Later, as you naturally develop your sensitivity to the touch of the material with your hands, they enable you to evolve your musical practice by exploring the infinite universe of rhythm.

-Our handpans are designed to make the pleasure of making music accessible to everyone.
+Our handpans are designed to make the pleasure of making music accessible to all.

 We invite you to discover the different ranges of our musical instruments made of metal and passion...
-A special section for beginners wishing to discover the handpan includes two articles on choosing your first handpan and advice on how to improve your playing.
-If you're a fan of the DIY (do it yourself) movement, the fablab section is for you, and if you're curious, you can even visit our workshop on vidéo...
+A special section for beginners wishing to discover the handpan features two articles on choosing your first handpan and advice on how to improve your playing.
+The fablab section is just the thing for DIY (do it yourself) enthusiasts like us, and if you're curious, you can even take a video tour of our workshop...

 You'll also find all the information you need to buy a Shellopan.
 Finally, if you can't find the answer to a question, you'll find our contact details in the contact section!

-Our presence on social networks is limited, but all our handpan demos and stock are on Youtube.
-Some nice photos and videos can be found on our Instagram page, and even though we've deliberately neglected it, some news can also be found on our facebook page.
+Our presence on social networks is limited, but all our handpan and stock demos are on Youtube.
+Some nice photos and videos can be found on our Instagram page, and although we've deliberately neglected it, a few news items can also be found on our facebook page.

-Would you like to buy a handpan and hear what other people have to say about our Shellopan?
+Would you like to buy a handpan and hear what other people are saying about our Shellopans?

-Here are the reviews of shellopan handpans left on Google.
-Don't hesitate to use these spaces to consult or leave your opinions about our handpans, it's the only "publicity" that we find acceptable and useful for our visitors.
+Here are the shellopan handpan reviews left on Google.
+Please feel free to use these spaces to consult or leave reviews of our handpans, as this is the only “advertising” we find acceptable and useful for our visitors.

 You can also see below videos of our handpans already sold and played by their owners and/or musicians.

-Here is "THE" list of handpans, ranked from the lowest to the highest pitch and featuring
+Here is “THE” list of handpans, ranked from lowest to highest, and featuring

 shellopan handpan gu design